 In reviewing my clients’ health timelines, I have found that the development of chronic illness usually follows a pretty predictable pattern for the majority of them.

-First, a person goes through an intense period of stress… (the loss of a loved one; a big life change, like a new child, cross-country move, or graduate school), followed by some non-specific gut symptoms (acid reflux, constipation, bloating, irritable bowel syndrome, diarrhea), and then the development of some “soft” signs of liver backlog (acne, allergies becoming worse).
+First, a person goes through an intense period of stress (such as the loss of a loved one, or a big life change like a new child, cross-country move, or graduate school).
+This stressful period is followed by some non-specific gut symptoms (acid reflux, constipation, bloating, irritable bowel syndrome, diarrhea), and then the development of some “soft” signs of liver backlog (acne, allergies becoming worse).

 My research has led me to believe that, on a biological level, stress depletes our body’s secretory IgA (among other things, like stomach acid and various nutrients, especially vitamin C and magnesium).
 This then increases our susceptibility to gut infections that would normally be considered “self-limiting” and would just “pass through” our system.
 Instead, they end up colonizing and setting up a home (enter the gut symptoms).
 At this point, the gut, one of the body’s major pathways of elimination, becomes backed up, and the body over-relies on the liver to eliminate waste.
-This liver backlog is something I focus on in the Liver Reset, or the first part of my Hashimoto’s Protocol.
+This liver backlog is something I focus on in the Liver Reset Protocol, which makes up the first part of my book Hashimoto’s Protocol.

 My second protocol focuses on restoring the health of the stress response, so that secretory IgA can be restored, and can help the body’s normal defense in clearing infections.
 I believe that with adequate secretory IgA, even those chronic gut infections I often find in people with Hashimoto’s, end up passing through, like they would in an otherwise “healthy” individual.